Some posts contain compensated links. Please read this disclaimer for more info.

-See, it’s not so bad, is it?
+See, it’snot so bad, is it?
 We have created a few handy guides to get you on your way to sounding like a local as you travel Croatia.

 Food In Croatia

 Dalmatians may respond to the question with Crni Rizot, while someone from Slavonia would explain fish paprikash.
-Each region has its own traditional Croatian food and claim that it’s the best.
+Each region has its own traditional Croatian food and claims that it’s the best.
 Mr. Chasing the Donkey says that the best Croatian food is all the Croatian food his mum makes!
 As a sampler, here is just some of the food we eat in Croatia.
 Are you hungry yet?

-If you want to start making Croatian food before you come, take a peek our Croatian recipes in English.
+If you want to start making Croatian food before you come, take a peek at our Croatian recipes in English.

-Getting Around Croatia In 2019
+Getting Around Croatia